College of Public Health

 Application FAQs

-Each applicant is required to create an account in the online application system, which allows people to save their applications and track the progress of materials submitted via the application system.
-Our master’s degree in public health is offered in the College of Public Health.
+Begin your application by creating an account in the online application system to save your work and track the progress of materials submitted via the system.

 I am a U.S. citizen.
 Where should I send my application materials?